Wildwater Ltd.

 Issaqueena Falls

-Located in Stumphouse Park.
-It's an easy 5-minute walk to viewing platforms where you can view the beautiful waterfall named for a Creek maiden who hid on one of the falls' ledges to avoid capture during an Indian attack.
+Located in Stumphouse Park ($5 entry fee per vehicle).
+It’s an easy 5-minute walk to viewing platforms where you can view the beautiful waterfall named for a Creek maiden who hid on one of the falls’ ledges to avoid capture during an Indian attack.
 There is a rough trail next to the lowest platform, which leads to the base of the falls.
 However, the PATH IS QUITE DANGEROUS and visitors are not encouraged to try it.
 GPS coordinates to the parking area: N 34.80740 W 083.12158

 Jocassee Lake Tours